joshuawang123984/FITNESS_DATABASE/README.md

 A user interface is then created and allows users to modify these tables, with operations such as adding, removing, viewing.

+ORM was used throughout this project to define and manage the eight database tables: Member, Trainer, HealthMetrics, Goal, TrainingSession, GroupTrainingSession, RoomBooking, and Billing directly through Python classes rather than writing raw SQL for every operation.
+Using SQLAlchemy’s ORM layer, each table is represented as a class with attributes corresponding to the columns, and relationships are defined with foreign keys and ORM relationship objects.
+This approach allows the program to automatically translate Python object manipulations (creating, deleting, updating) into the correct SQL statements.
+For example, creating a new member or scheduling a training session simply involves instantiating the class and committing it to the session with SQLAlchemy handling insertion into PostgreSQL.

+The ORM was also used heavily in the logic behind user operations in the Tkinter interface, particularly for enforcing constraints and cascading effects.
+When the user performs actions such as deleting a room, updating billing status, or adding a session, the ORM manages relationship rules such as cascading deletes or preventing invalid insertions (for example, two sessions booking the same room at the same time).
+Queries like retrieving dashboards, checking trainer schedules, or filtering sessions are executed through high-level ORM query methods rather than handwritten SQL.
+This made the project easier to scale, since SQLAlchemy ensures that all table interactions respect the schema and relationships defined in the model classes.

 Requirements:
 tkinter
 Python3